dennismwagiru/pet-shop/README.md

 - [X] The application must use Laravel Framework v.10
 - [ ] Every route must be documented using swagger (OpenAPI) so that we can test your backend APIs
 - [ ] The application must have at least 10 unit or feature tests
-- [ ] The application must use a JSON Web Token implemented with a middleware
+- [X] The application must use a JSON Web Token implemented with a middleware
-    - [ ] You must implement one of these libraries for Token Signing/Verification
+    - [X] Implemented HS256 for Token Signing/Verification
-      - Laravel Passport, Sanctum, or similar Laravel packages are not allowed
-        - For example jwt-auth
-      - The token must be compliant with the RFC 7519 standard
+      - [X] The token must be compliant with the RFC 7519 standard

 - [X] The application must include a README.md
 - [X] The application must run “out-of-the-box.”